Towdie1/Power-Factor-web-app/README.md

 # Power-Factor-web-app

-An app to record and chart your weight training progress using the power factor method.
+An app to record and chart your weight training progress.